The SD card revelation

 Now with the help of a operating system called ''DREAMSHELL'' created by a team named ''SWAT''that you load of a CD you can now read the contents of the SD card which houses your emulators and games.

-Now you can play all those classics that you always wanted ,by simply downloading a a image or rom of the game from a site like ''Theisozone.com'' which specializes in SD versions of games to play on your Dreamcast.
+Now you can play all those classics that you always wanted , by simply downloading a a image or rom of the game from various internet sites which specialise in SD versions of games to play on your Dreamcast.

 With games like Samurai Showdown,King of Fighters, Streets of Rage and many more.
 Classic fighters,shooters and plat-formers and you could hold a 1000 games on say one SD CARD.